Go to jail. Die from a benzodiazepine prescription.

 It is important to note that anyone who is subjected to rapid cessation after regular prescription of benzodiazepines is at risk for death and/or severe benzodiazepine injury and withdrawal.
 This is not just a problem in the jail, but is probably seen more readily there, as inmates can’t go to the emergency room and have little to no agency about their health while incarcerated.

 Currently, It is up to the state, county or individual prison or jails on how they will handle benzodiazepine-dependent inmates.
 Federal Bureau of Prisons has established a policy for the detoxification of chemically dependent patients.
 It is important to note that this protocol is rapid cessation, which is too fast to be considered humane.
-These over-rapid cessations can leave the inmate vulnerable to benzodiazepine withdrawal syndrome and protected withdrawal syndrome.
+These over-rapid cessations can leave the inmate vulnerable to benzodiazepine withdrawal syndrome and protracted withdrawal syndrome.
 These syndromes are torture.
 Slow tapering, or leaving the patient on the medication, are the only safe, humane ways to prevent further deaths.
 Many prisons and jails have no benzodiazepine cessation policy at all.
 Safe benzodiazepine policies need to be implemented immediately.